Save those pant legs from those jeans you want to turn into shorts and use them for this super simple, What’s Inside the Whale Activity.

 What’s Inside the Whale

-This is a fun guessing game activity that preschoolers could play during an ocean theme studying whales or when learning the Bible story of Jonah and the whale.
+This is a fun guessing game activity that preschoolers could play during an ocean theme while they’re exploring whales, or when they’re learning about the Bible story of Jonah and the whale.

 How to Make the Whale